Friday, 12 June 2026

 What have I done?
 Tragedy in Three Acts: The Story of Decadence, Part I — How to Become Homeless and a Beggar.
 Decadent drams are going to ruin me.
 I told you about my credit cards.
 Apparently, the third one wasn’t entirely blocked; there was some cash left for this post-Bolshevik, brutalist Bolshoi bottling.
 Of all the distilleries, Glenlivet, somehow a symbol of industrialisation and mass production.
 According to the 2026 Malt Whisky Yearbook, Glenlivet leads the list of distillery capacity with 21,000,000 litres of pure alcohol, neck and neck with Glenfiddich.
 Is this the drink for the working class?
 Let's see what the comrades have manifested.

-government and fight the system.
+Nose: The syrupy class has returned from the gulag after 19 years to take over the government and fight the system.
 They have become denser, wiser and richer in experience, not money.
 All kinds of sweetness have gathered and become concentrated, with dates, baked apples and grade C maple syrup taking the front line, followed closely by Comandante Che caramel.
 Milk chocolate is taking the aristocracy by storm.
-Crumble and cherry plum cake sound the fanfare.
+Crumble and cherry plum cake sing The Internationale.
 Sticky toffee, Turkish delight, nougat, fudge and shy shortbreads throw Cacao-Molotov cocktails.
-I like this version of the capital.
+I like this version of 'the Capital'.
 Hegelians won't like this whisky.

 Palate: I sense the dialectic of materialistic sweet and altruistic spice; neither has total hegemony.
 Together, they transform into a black, bitter, counter-revolutionary espresso.
-The bitterness is constantly suppressing the sweetness.
+The capitalistic bitterness is constantly suppressing the sweetness.
 The bourgeoisie tries to distract you by powdering your senses with cacao, nutmeg and cinnamon.
 There are hints of Cuban cigarillos.
-Conservatives would call this nihilistic, modernists would ask where their freedom to disagree is, and postmodernists would say, 'Why bother?'
-Structuralists would say, 'There is no style; it's the system you live in.'
+Conservatives would call this a nihilistic modern style, modernists would ask where their freedom to disagree is, and postmodernists would say, 'Why bother?'
+Structuralists would say, 'You can not escape the system you live in.'
+Your therapist would say, 'It's not your fault.'
+Buddha would say, 'There is no style, there is no You.'
 AI says, 'Ah, you’re right.
 I’ll change that.'

 Finish: Internal contradictions linger: the sweetness of fudge and caramel, the bitterness of strong coffee and dark chocolate.
 There is no equilibrium; the sensations are constantly overthrown until eternity.
 I disappoint everyone and am constantly doing so.
 "History repeats itself, first as tragedy, second as farce." - Karl Marx